koding/koding/go/src/github.com/mitchellh/packer/website/source/docs/builders/virtualbox-iso.html.markdown

 * `hard_drive_interface` (string) - The type of controller that the primary hard drive is attached to, defaults to "ide".
 When set to "sata", the drive is attached to an AHCI SATA controller.
+When set to "scsi", the drive is attached to an LsiLogic SCSI controller.

 * `headless` (boolean) - Packer defaults to building VirtualBox virtual machines by launching a GUI that shows the console of the